When it comes to protecting your home from water damage, professionals do it best. However, a little bit of home maintenance can go a long way.

-Note that many of these symptoms overlap with those that indicate foundation or structural damage.
-While you may not be able to diagnose the source of your damage when you first spot one of these symptoms, you can still share what you saw with a professional.
-This way, contractors will know where to start when they conduct their own inspection of your home.
+Some of these symptoms overlap with those of foundation or structural damage, making it hard to diagnose the real source of damage.
+Because of this, you should take notes and share all the signs of damage you find with a professional.
+This way, contractors will know where to start when they conduct their inspection.

-Finally, take a close look at the concrete slabs you have around your home.
-It is a little more difficult to damage concrete, but that doesn’t mean persistent hydrostatic pressure or soil settlement can’t cause your slabs to start sinking.
+Finally, you should take a close look at the concrete slabs you have around your home.
+Although it’s more difficult to damage concrete, persistent hydrostatic pressure or soil settlement can cause your concrete slabs to start sinking.

-Sinkage is one of the biggest problems you may face when installing concrete slabs around your property.
+Sinkage is one of the biggest problems you may face when dealing with concrete slabs around your property.
 You’ll want to keep an eye out for cracks, unevenness, settlement, or slippage by assessing the health of your: